Learning and thinking differences that cause trouble with reading

 The reading connection: Trouble with

-working memory can make it hard for kids to remember something they just read.
+can make it hard for kids to remember something they just read.
 As kids work on decoding one word, they might lose track of what came before it.
 That can take a toll on reading comprehension.

 What it is: Slow processing speed means it takes longer to take in information and respond to it.
 It often co-occurs with ADHD and dyslexia.
 Like other learning and thinking differences, it has nothing to do with how smart kids are.
 Instead, it’s about how fast they process information.